rdgozum/word-counter/README.md

 # Word Counter
 An API which counts how many times a word exists in the webpage source.
-Link to the [docs](https://github.com/rdgozum/word-counter/tree/main/docs/api.md).
+Link to the documentation [here](https://github.com/rdgozum/word-counter/tree/main/docs/api.md).

 ## Setup
 Run the commands below to setup your local environment.